magicblock-labs/Solana.Unity-SDK/src/pages/docs/orca.md

 # Orca

 Orca is the easiest place to trade cryptocurrency on the Solana blockchain.
-For a detailed description refer to the official [Orca documentation](https://docs.orca.so/orca-for-traders/master)
+For a detailed description refer to the official [Orca documentation](https://docs.orca.so/orca-for-traders/master) and [Orca Developer Portal](https://orca-so.gitbook.io/orca-developer-portal/orca/welcome).

 ---